meredori/arc-companion/docs/workbench-upgrades.md

 4. Visit **What I Have** and toggle the completed levels/benches.
 Finished levels immediately stop flagging their materials as “keep” on the What To Do page.

-If you need to share updates with the team, commit the modified `static/data/raw/hideout-modules.json` file or paste the relevant tables into this chat so Codex can convert them for you.
+If you need to share updates with the team, commit the modified `static/hideout/*.json` files (or the legacy `static/data/raw/hideout-modules.json`) or paste the relevant tables into this chat so Codex can convert them for you.
 The SvelteKit loaders now normalize hideout modules through `src/lib/server/pipeline.ts`, so there is no separate merge step—updating the raw file is enough.